dbezzi/Erice2022/README.md

 # Erice2022
-Website for the 72nd Workshop: "Robustness and Resilience in Stochastic Optimization and Statistical Learning: Mathematical Foundations" in Erice (Sicily), 19-25 May 2022
+Website for

-This repository holds the static website for the above-mentioned conference.
+This repository holds the static website for the 72nd Workshop: "*Robustness and Resilience in Stochastic Optimization and Statistical Learning: Mathematical Foundations*", held in Erice (Sicily), 19-25 May 2022.
+It is primarily an archive for the presentation talks given at the conference.

 It also serves as a proof of concept for simple, static websites written in HTML+CSS only.